 Each term is divided into two units for Writing.
 Terms 1, 3 and 5 have Fiction and Non Fiction, whilst Terms 2, 4 and 6 have Fiction and Poetry.
 Each unit begins by studying a high-quality example text, which the children analyse and break down, learning the skills of the writer.
-The next stage is to imitate the writer's style before finally applying what they have learned to their own, independent writing.
-Once a week we have our Big Writing lesson in which children write independently, developing their writing stamina and learning to bring together all the different aspects of English they have learned.
+The next stage is to produce a piece of work from shared writing.
+Shared writing is an instructional approach to teach writing to students by writing with them.
+The idea is to teach writing through writing.
+The process of writing is demonstrated by the teacher through a 'write aloud' process.
+This is done before finally applying what they have learned to their own, independent writing.
+Every fortnight, we have our Big Writing lesson in which children write independently, developing their writing stamina and learning to bring together all the different aspects of English they have learned.

 Spelling, Punctuation and Grammar